aaronxyliu/aaronxyliu.github.io/_posts/2023-2-20-JS_Python.md

 ---
 title: The Difference in Common Usage between JavaScript and Python
 date: 2023-02-20 14:00:00 -500
+description: "A practical side-by-side reference for common JavaScript and Python tasks, from numbers and strings to collections, loops, and file handling."
 categories: [Technique, Coding]
 tags: [javascript, python, lang-en]
 ---